theQRL/docs.theqrl.org/_docs/tokenswap/test-tokenMigration.md

 The QRL Team put out a call to participate in a test token swap happening on the ROPSTEN Ethereum network.

-These instructions are meant for the participants of the #Test-Migration group from the [Discord Chat]().
+These instructions are meant for the participants of the #Test-Migration group from the <a href="https://discord.gg/E9PWvbG" target="_blank">Discord Chat</a>.

 If you were not specifically told to follow these instructions, **DON'T!**